pluralsh/documentation/pages/plural-features/continuous-deployment/management-controller/deployment-settings.md

         key: openai
 ```

-For a complete AI configuration guide, see [Setup Plural AI](/plural-features/plural-ai/setup).
+For a complete AI configuration guide, see [Set Up and Configure Plural AI](/plural-features/plural-ai/multi-model-configuration).
 For observability + AI together, see [Observability Configuration](/plural-features/observability).

 ### `reconciliation`